 When you apply to us to open an account, we will:

+a.
 Check our own records for information on:

 A "financial associate" is someone with whom you have a personal relationship that creates a joint financial unit in a similar way to a married couple.
 You will have been living at the same address at the time.
 It is not intended to include temporary arrangements such as students or rented flat sharers or business relationships.

-Search at credit reference agencies for information on:
+b.
+Search at CRAs for information on:

-your personal accounts
+your personal accounts;

-very occasionally if there is insufficient information to enable us to assist you, we may also use information about other members of your family
+very occasionally if there is insufficient information to enable us to assist you, we may also use information about other members of your family;

 What we do with the information you supply to us as part of the application: